X

 Hi all,

 I don’t have a property yet, but am looking at buying from November/December onwards.
-I have $50,000 deposit at the moment.
-Can I please have your honest opinion if you think that I can achieve $1000 passive income through rent within the next 3 years?
-I obviously have to invest in more than just 1 property, but I also don’t want to waste my time.
+I have a $50,000 deposit at the moment.
+Can I please have your honest opinion if you think that I can achieve $1,000 passive income through rent within the next 3 years?
+I obviously have to invest in more than just one property, but I also don’t want to waste my time.

 Money Magazine – Earn $2500 a Week at Retirement